Divuzki/cartlogs/RAILWAY_TROUBLESHOOTING.md

 If the issue persists:
 1. Check Railway logs for specific error messages
 2. Verify all environment variables are set correctly
-3. Ensure PostgreSQL and Redis services are running
+3. Ensure PostgreSQL service is running
 4. Test the application locally with production settings

 ## 🚀 Next Steps After Fixing

-1. Set up Redis service for caching
-2. Configure custom domain
+1. Configure custom domain
-3. Set up monitoring and logging
+2. Set up monitoring and logging
-4. Configure Cloudflare as per CLOUDFLARE_REDIS_SETUP.md
+3. Configure Cloudflare for caching and optimization